 Daily schedule: Each day, we will catch the first tram in the morning.
 This tram leaves the VC at 6:00 AM, but fills up beforehand.
 Each year, we generally arrive at the tram pick-up area, ready to birdwatch for the morning, at 5:45 AM.
 We will bird from 6 AM to approximately noon, with a coffee and snack break of fifteen minutes typically scheduled around 9-9:30 AM.
 After lunch, we will continue to bird for several more hours, where we will follow up on the morning’s sightings and even targeting rarities.
 Between 2:30-3:00 PM each day, I will wrap up the day’s tour.
 If birding is extraordinarily productive, I may continue birding on my own, birding right until dinner.
 Birding straight through the entire day isn’t for everyone, but, at any rate, I will open the invitation up to others, for those interested in joining.
 Each evening, I will schedule a sit-down dinner for the group.
 Dinner will be scheduled for 5:30 PM, giving us time to bird Hillman Marsh or Wheatley Harbour afterwards.

 Duration: Approximately 9 hours of birding from the morning to mid-afternoon, with approximately 60-80 min of break time (morning snack/washroom breaks and lunch break) scheduled.
 Tour days will be wrapped up by 2:30-3:00 PM each day, giving clients 2.5 hours of rest before dinner, which will be scheduled at 5:30 PM each evening.
-We are likely to head to Hillman Marsh after dinner for some shorebirding, as well; these additional outings typically last 90 minutes.
+We are likely to head to Hillman Marsh after our dinner for some shorebirding, as well; these additional outings typically last 90 minutes.
 So, at a minimum, we are likely to bird 10.5 to 11 hours per day; at a maximum, for those who choose to forego the 2.5-hour break before dinner, 13.5 hours.

 Outing notes: Here are some ideas of what to pack and what to wear during this field outing.
 A field lunch, some snacks, plenty of water, electrolyte or Gatorade mix, sturdy footwear, insect repellent, insect jacket or head net, lens cloth, lip balm, sunscreen and favoured field guides.
 Lunches and snacks may be left in our vehicles, which will be conveniently parked only a short distance away from the Visitor Centre, in the VC parking lot.
 For more information about EOBs approach to birding at Point Pelee, please read the following linked page: Birding at Point Pelee National Park